 In some cases, yes.
 Certain states do allow couples to take their marriage licenses to another state, get married and sign the papers there, and return it to that state for recording.

 Yes!
-Because legal witnesses are not required in Colorado, your dog can sign your Colorado Marriage License as a witness.
+Because legal witnesses are not required in Colorado, your dog can sign your Colorado Marriage Certificate as a witness.
 Be aware: some counties are no longer accepting dog prints on these documents, so double check with your county clerk first!
 (Click here for some tips on eloping with your dog and having your dog sign your marriage license!)

 Can We Take Our Colorado Marriage License to Another State?